You are listening to the Sean Hannity Radio Show Podcast.

 You're thinking about the people, not about the politics.

-But the but it's about people.
+But it's about people.

 I mean, it's supposed to be about the forgotten men and women.